-^{396.} See Briffault, supra note 253, at 2026-27; see also Scharff, supra note 23, at 1498- 1507 (discussing how hyper preemption limits both local policymaking and also the ability to challenge those limitations); Schragger, supra note 4, at 1184.
+399. See Briffault, supra note 256, at 2026-27; see also Scharff, supra note 23, at 1498-1507 (discussing how hyper preemption limits both local policymaking and also the ability to challenge those limitations); Schragger, The Attack on American Cities, supra note 4, at 1184.

-^{397.} In any event, it is possible and in some ways desirable to advance local government claims without the fraught term "sovereignty" doing the work: As Richard Briffault has stated, "[L]ocalism suggests [that] subordinate units can do quite well in the political scheme of things . . . without a claim to sovereignty, and without a claim to constitutional protection against upper-level governments."
-Richard Briffault, "What About the 'Ism'?"
-Normative and Formal Concerns in Contemporary Federalism, 47 VAND, L. REV. 1303, 1318 (1994); see also Gerken, supra note 37, at 1783-85 (discussing expanding federalism beyond sovereignty).
+400. In any event, it is possible and in some ways desirable to advance local government claims without the fraught term "sovereignty" doing the work.
+As Richard Briffault has stated, "[L]ocalism suggests [that] subordinate units can do quite well in the political scheme of things . . . without a claim to sovereignty, and without a claim to constitutional protection against upper-level governments."
+Briffault, "What About the 'Ism'?" supra note 376, at 1318; see also Gerken, supra note 37, at 1783-85 (discussing expanding federalism beyond sovereignty).